amc-corey-cox/BDC_Dashboard/DEPLOY.md

 See the CONTRIBUTING.md file for information on how to set up the repository for development and install the prerequisites.

 ## New Instance Deployment Instructions
 Deployment of the Data Submission Tracker requires an AWS EC2 instance.
-Once the instance is set up, we will clone the repository, install prerequisites, clone the repository, set up the PostgreSQL database, and deploy the Django server.
+Once the instance is set up, we will install docker, clone the repository, run the docker images, and set up the PostgreSQL database.
+Then the Django server will be deployed and accessible through the public IP address of the EC2 instance.

 ### Create a new AWS EC2 instance
 If you do not already have access to an AWS instance for the DST, you will need to create one.
 To set up the appropriate instance for the DST, create a new EC2 instance with the following specifications: